thegrey007/thegrey007.github.io/_pages/teaching.md

 - [Detection Theory (EE5112)](https://www.ee.iitm.ac.in/~skrishna/ee5112/) - An advanced probability course on hypothesis testing.
 I found it fascinating how a single concept (Likelihood Ratio) can be used to tackle such a wide variety of problems.
 - [Information Theory (EE5143)](https://www.ee.iitm.ac.in/~skrishna/ee5143/) - The tutorials and reference book problems (Elements of Information Theory by Thomas and Cover) involved a lot of creative, out-of-the-box thinking and were really fun to do!

-At Stanford, I plan on taking more advanced ML and mathematical courses (hopefully some optimization courses, which I could not do at IIT M).
+At Stanford, I plan on taking more advanced ML and probability courses (hopefully some optimization courses too, which I could not do at IIT M).
 Will update this page once I finish my first quarter :)